fmahoudeau/FCN-Segmentation-TensorFlow/README.md

 ## PASCAL VOC 2012

 The [PASCAL Visual Object Classes Challenge](http://host.robots.ox.ac.uk/pascal/VOC/voc2012/) includes a segmentation challenge with the objective of generating pixel-wise segmentations giving the class of the object visible at each pixel, or "background" otherwise.
 There are 20 different object classes in the dataset.
 It is one of the most widely used datasets for research.
-Again, the best result of **62.5 mIoU** were obtained with one-off training of FCN-8s.
+Again, the best result of **62.5 mIoU** was obtained with one-off training of FCN-8s.

 |                                                                | PixAcc      | MeanAcc     | MeanIoU     |
 |----------------------------------------------------------------|-------------|-------------|-------------|